What is art conservation? Is it the same as restoration?

 All the work is done by us, right here in our South Hamilton location.
 We welcome you to drop by anytime to see what we’re working on.

 We specialize in works on canvas and panel, and frame and object gilding and repair.
 We do not restore furniture, textiles or works of art on paper (watercolors, pastels, photographs, etc) but we would be happy to recommend a specialist for these projects.

 Are you insured?
 Will my art be secure?

 Yes!
-Your artwork will be covered under our AXA Art Insurance policy while in our possession and in transit.
+Your artwork will be covered under our AXA Art Insurance policy while in our possession.
 Our shop is secured with an alarm system and motion detectors.

 I have something that needs attention but I am nervous about transporting it myself.
 Can you pick it up?

 We are not able to offer pickup and delivery at this time.
 You will need to arrange transportation of the artwork to us.
 We are happy to provide recommendations for shipping or art transport companies.